 - heavy or unnatural smells

-- skipping meals
+- skipping meals or certain foods

 - stress or being overly busy

 - a change in sleep patterns or lack of sleep

 - hormonal changes

 Migraines Can Be Unpredictable